 ProjectManager Is the Best Asana Alternative

 It’s no contest.
 While Asana is a decent task management tool it falls woefully short of covering all the bases necessary to deliver a successful project.
 ProjectManager offers everything that Asana does in a user-friendly package and more.
 It gives your team dynamic collaborative tools to help them work better together.

 Plan with our Gantt, which automatically calculates critical path and sets a baseline so you can compare planned versus actual progress.
 When you’re assigning, our real-time data shows you who on your team is available when which makes assigning tasks more efficient.

 One of the biggest differences between Asana and ProjectManager is our robust task management features.
 While you’re stuck with only one assignee per task with Asana, you can assign as many as you want with our tool.
 We show all your tasks and subtasks in one place, allowing you to prioritize, add attachments, link dependencies and set durations without having to jump to an expensive pay plan.

 If you want to learn more about our award-winning project management software, visit our homepage and view our full feature set.
 See why project managers have used our software to plan over 2,000,000 projects around the globe.

 ProjectManager is award-winning software that helps you better plan, execute and report on your project all in real-time so you make more informed decisions.
-Get transparency into workflow, balance your resources for greater productivity and give teams the collaborative features they need to work better together.
+Get transparency into the workflow, balance your resources for greater productivity and give teams the collaborative features they need to work better together.
 Try ProjectManager today for free.